briansorahan/fun-js/README.md

 a set of function properties.
 It is also really easy to create an interface from a string using Iface.parse.
-Each function will be listed in the string followed by /arity.
+Each function will be listed in the string followed by along with arity.
 You can also call Iface.parse with any number of string arguments, which makes it easier to create large interfaces without having a run-on line.
 ```javascript